amschne/monte_carloMPI/README.md

 ## 0. Download this repository
 Note that the following command pertains to the development version of the project stored on GitHub.
-If you already obtained an archive of this repository (e.g., via Zotero), move to step 1.
+If you already obtained an archive of this repository (e.g., via Zenodo), move to step 1.

     git clone  https://github.com/amschne/monte_carloMPI.git; cd monte_carloMPI
 ## 1. Import the conda environment